 Continued development of events and activities in the spring and summer months has helped to generate sales tax during the "off-season" months.
-Figure R4 displays the monthly sales tax revenue collections for FY 2015 in comparison with FY 2014 and a five-year historical average.
-Sales tax met last year's January and exceeded February of last year.
-It is expected that March's Sales Tax revenue will be significantly higher than last year's March (which was adjusted to account for miscoded sales tax revenue which was redistributed to Summit County for sales in Snyderville Basin from December 2012- March 2013).
+Figure R4 displays the monthly sales tax revenue collections for FY 2016 in comparison with FY 2015 and a five-year historical average.
+Sales tax has exceeded last year's December, January, February and March.
 This year is expected to be the highest grossing year for sales in Park City.
-This is due primarily to a rebounding winter recreation economy and the effects of large-scale lodging developments in recent years.
+This is due primarily to a continued rebounding of the winter recreation economy, the effects of large-scale lodging developments in recent years and the economic impact related to infrastructure investment and marketing impacts of the new ownership at Park City Mountain.